 Catatumbo Lightning was well noticed by famous naturalists like Alexander von Humboldt and Italian geographer Agustin Codazzi who described it as continuous flash arising from the surroundings of Zulia River.

-In 20th century and early 21st century such scientists as Melchor Centeno, Andrew Zavrotsky, Nelson Falcón have researched mechanism of Catatumbo Lightning.
+In the 20th century and the early 21st century such scientists as Melchor Centeno, Andrew Zavrotsky, Nelson Falcón have researched mechanism of Catatumbo Lightning.

 Melchor Bravo Centeno in 1911 proposed that Catatumbo Lightning is induced by the specific wind regime of this region - and thus far it seems that he is right.